EPD-WASM/WASMine/milestones.md

 > goal for end of lecture period (~mid of July)

  - Translator to LLVM + LLVM code generation backend
+    - or something like Cranelift if it turns out LLVM Rust bindings are too incomplete
  - Support for the following extensions:
     - Memory64
     - Fixed-width SIMD